Peter Baskett: Career

-Baskett had, for some time, had a major interest in the use of Entonox (premixed nitrous oxide and oxygen) in pain relief.
-This was a major innovation.
-This step marked what was probably the beginning of Baskett's most important contribution to healthcare: the provision of prehospital care by specially trained ambulance personnel.
-Nurses and physiotherapists had been using Entonox for some years but by equipping ambulance personnel to use it, a potent form of pain relief would be available to those who were always the first on scene.
-Baskett approached the Chief Ambulance Officer for the Gloucestershire Ambulance Brigade, Alan Withnell.

-The ambulance personnel welcomed with open arms the idea that they might be able to provide rather more than the first aid to the patients who came under their care.
-Baskett approached the British Oxygen Company (BOC), who were supportive and agreed to make Entonox apparatus available for training.
-A regular programme of training sessions began at Frenchay hospital and after a reasonable number of individuals had been trained, a pilot study was run by the Gloucestershire Ambulance Service in which ambulances were crewed by a driver and one of the new, highly trained ambulance men.
+Baskett had a great interest in the innovative use of Entonox (premixed nitrous oxide and oxygen) in pain relief.
+Baskett's most important contribution to healthcare was the provision of prehospital care by specially trained ambulance personnel. nurses and physiotherapists had been using Entonox for some years but by equipping ambulance personnel with it, he made a potent form of pain relief available to those who were always the first on scene.
+Baskett took his idea to the British Oxygen Company (BOC), who were supportive and agreed to make Entonox apparatus available for training at Frenchay hospital. and after a reasonable number of individuals had been trained, a pilot study was run by the Gloucestershire Ambulance Service in which ambulances were crewed by a driver and one of the new, highly trained ambulance men.
 The results of this trial were published in 1970.
 The training sessions for ambulance personnel were very time consuming and another solution had to be found.
-At that time many educationalists were exploring the potential for using audio-tape combined with slides as a learning medium.
-With funding from BOC, a tape/slide programme was made by Baskett, John Zorab and Alan Withnell.
-This was a great help as several copies of the "pack" were made and they could be shown in any ambulance station in the country.
-So the number of trained personnel began to increase and it was not long before other ambulance services joined in.
-Some years later, the programme received government backing and was commended to all ambulances services in the United Kingdom (UK).
-Baskett's idea brought on-scene pain relief to thousands of patients every year.